mnelson13/Settle-It/README.md

 ## Project Description

-Settle It! is a web application where you post an issue and describe why you support or do not support your issue.
-Then you invite a user of the app to respond or vote on your issue.
-Other users can vote for one side that they support.
+Settle It! allows users to post their side of an argument, invite someone else to post their competing side, and the community then votes on which side is correct.
+No comments, no endless discussions, put forth your best stance on an issue so that you can finally Settle-It!

-## Link to Deploy Settle-It
+## Link to Deployed Site

 https://settle-it.herokuapp.com/